Chapter Bylaws

 Section B: Notice of any potential change must be published and distributed to the membership at least thirty (30) calendar days prior to voting on such measures.

-Section C: Amendments must be approved by a majority vote of chapter members in good standing voting by mail, electronic ballot or at a duly called special meeting.
+Section C: Amendments must be approved by a majority of votes cast by chapter members in good standing voting by mail, electronic ballot or at a duly called special meeting.

 Section D: Notice of approved changes to these Bylaws shall be published or distributed to all chapter members no later than sixty (60) days following adoption.